 To achieve these aims, the department strives to give all pupils equal chance to achieve their full potential in physical activities in lessons and in extra-curricular activities by providing training sessions, recreational clubs, inter-house and inter-school competitions and by entering pupils into trials and tournaments.

-Co-Curricular Sport is an important part of school life at St. Aubyn’s.
-The Department’s ethos is one which encourages participation by all so all pupils have the opportunity to play in their House sports teams from Year 3 onward.
+Co-curricular sport is an important part of school life at St. Aubyn’s.
+The department’s ethos is one which encourages participation by all, so that all pupils have the opportunity to play in their House sports teams from Year 3 onwards.
 All pupils will have had the opportunity to represent the School at sport by the end of Year 6.

 We expect our pupils to have considerable pride in representing the School.
 Our teams are expected to behave impeccably when involved in inter-school matches, showing good manners and being generous in victory and dignified in defeat.
-We regularly field teams in athletics, cricket, cross-country, football, netball, swimming, rugby, hockey and rounders.
+We regularly field teams in cricket, cross-country, football, netball, rugby and hockey.

 Inter-school activity is seen to further the social aspects of sport, broaden the participant’s horizons, offer increased challenge to the most able pupils and extends enjoyment.
 When appropriate, able pupils are entered for representative team trials.

-The Department also aims to provide a range of other co-curricular activities.
+The department also aims to provide a range of other co-curricular activities.
 Individual and team activities are provided which allow both competition and recreation.
 Such activities include athletics, badminton, basketball, football, dance, indoor cricket, hockey, tennis, table tennis and Mile-a-time club (running).
-Inter – House competitions take place in a number of sports from Years 3-8.
+Inter-House competitions take place in a number of sports from Years 3 – 6.
 These are seen as an enjoyable and valuable extension to a module of curriculum work in each activity.

 Mr Garry Bayntun – Director of Sport